A kite trip to Ukraine / Украина

 How was the idea developed?

-As later events made me prefer to settle again in Gran Canaria, leaving Brazil behind, these traveling plans had to wait for a better opportunity and… what better opportunity than, after almost a year in Granca without leaving the island and see that spring was on its way and arriving?
+As later events made me prefer to settle again in Gran Canaria, leaving Brazil behind, these travel plans had to wait for a better opportunity and… what better opportunity than, after almost a year in Granca without leaving the island to see that spring was on its way and arriving?

 I resumed my interrupted contacts with a young Ukrainian who was into windsurfing, whom I had met in my first research on the web, and thus, I began to organize the trip subject a bit until I chose the departure date and itinerary.

 I have to say that I searched for all the possible information on the internet about kitesurfing in that country, but almost from the beginning I realized that there was almost nothing published and, furthermore, the little that was available was written in Russian, that is, in Cyrillic, which added more problems by not being able of knowing the meaning of words is the fact that they are constructed with signs that are completely different from ours, so to know what one of its words says, you must first read those letters, make sense of them through of a letter-by-letter translation, then know in which of the degrees of declension the word is found, nominative, genitive, dative and so on up to seven possibilities and then know what it means, because otherwise nothing is understood even what is written or what they tell you.

 Kitesurfing in the south of Ukraine